mainawycliffe/angular-13-use-environment-variables/README.md

 );
 ```

-We are defining an `APP_VERSION` variable and in it we are passing the value
+We are defining an `APP_VERSION` variable, and in it, we are passing the value
-from environment variable and defaulting to `1.0.0` if environment variable is not set.
+from the environment variable and defaulting to `1.0.0` if the environment variable is not set.
 Feel
-free to replace the variable, with the variables of your choice i.e.
+free to replace the variable with the variables of your choice i.e.

 ```ts
 config.plugins?.push(